The Queen and I (novel): Plot

 Nonetheless, the Queen quickly learns to cope with the situation, and later does not wish to return to Buckingham Palace due to the duties that would await her there, should she return to her former royal status.

-Her husband, Prince Philip, conversely struggles with the situation, refusing to eat, share a bed with his wife, and wishing that he were anywhere but in Hellebore Close.
+Her husband, Prince Philip, conversely struggles with the situation, refusing to eat, share a bed with his wife, and wishing he were anywhere but in Hellebore Close.

 Charles, former Prince of Wales, discovers his great love for gardening.
 While he and his wife Diana, Princess of Wales, begin affairs with their neighbours, their children, William and Harry, do not recognise the situation they are in, thinking the whole thing to be an adventure.

 Later, Charles is imprisoned and sentenced for attacking a police officer, a crime he did not actually commit.
 His sister, Princess Anne takes up with a local handyman.
 Prince Andrew, Duke of York, is briefly mentioned to be serving aboard a Royal Navy submarine under the Arctic ice cap.

 Their neighbours, who are at first sceptical, eventually include the ex-royal family in their community, and help them as much as their own circumstances allow.
 Although the Queen Mother is the oldest of the ex-royals, she learns very fast how to cope with the new situation, but even in the poor circumstances of Hellebore Close, cannot stop herself from betting on horses.
 Her death shakes the whole neighbourhood and everyone takes part in her cheap but solemn funeral.
 A disgruntled fishmonger and his wife start a campaign to "Bring Our Monarch Back", under the acronym 'B.O.M.B'.